Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Construction of the lifted complex

 This section forms the main technical core of the work.
 Here we jointly prove \thmref{thm:corrected_complex}, \propref{prop:complex_aux_decomp}, and \propref{prop:correction}, by induction on $\alpha \leq \alpha_{0} \in \Nzero \cup \BRK{\infty}$.
 The proof follows the approach of \cite[Sec.~4]{KL23}, with many technical distinctions arising from the much more general systems considered in the calculus.

-The main proof is organized into five stages: \begin{enumerate} \item Stage 1: the base of the induction and the setup of the induction step. \item Stages 2--3: establishing necessary estimates, overdetermined ellipticity, and closed-range arguments for the lifted system. \item Stage 4: producing the auxiliary decompositions. \item Stage 5: defining $\fbD_{\alpha+1}$ and showing that it lies in the calculus and differs from $\bD_{\alpha+1}$ by a lower-order term. \end{enumerate} Afterwards, in \secref{sec:Hodge_proof}, we establish the Hodge decompositions for both Neumann and Dirichlet conditions (\thmref{thm:hodge_like_corrected_complex} and \thmref{thm:hodge_like_corrected_complexD}), postponing the refined cohomological identities \eqref{eq:cohomology_groups} and \eqref{eq:cohomology_groupsD} to the end of the section.
+The main proof is organized into five stages: \begin{enumerate} \item Stage 1: the base of the induction and the setup of the induction step. \item Stages 2--3: establishing necessary estimates, overdetermined ellipticity, and closed-range arguments for the lifted system. \item Stage 4: producing the auxiliary decompositions. \item Stage 5: defining $\fbD_{\alpha+1}$ and showing that it lies in the calculus and differs from $\bD_{\alpha+1}$ by a lower-order term. \end{enumerate} Afterwards, in \secref{sec:Hodge_proof}, we establish the Hodge decompositions for both Neumann and Dirichlet conditions (\thmref{thm:hodge_like_corrected_complex} and \thmref{thm:hodge_like_corrected_complexD}), along with the refined cohomological identities \eqref{eq:cohomology_groups} and \eqref{eq:cohomology_groupsD}.